Dental Careers in Michigan

 Types of Dental Practices Hiring Across Michigan

-Michigan's dental career opportunities span diverse practice models, each offering different professional experiences:
+Michigan’s dental career opportunities span diverse practice models, each offering different professional experiences and advancement paths.

 Private Family Practices

-Owner-operated offices with long-term teams often offer mentorship, autonomy, and personalized patient care.
+Owner-operated offices with long-term teams that offer mentorship, autonomy, and personalized patient care.

 Dental Service Organizations (DSOs)

-Corporate-backed practices with structured systems, comprehensive benefits packages, and clear advancement pathways.
-Major DSOs active in Michigan include Heartland Dental, Aspen Dental, and Pacific Dental Services.
+Corporate-backed practices with structured systems, comprehensive benefits, and clear advancement pathways.
+Major DSOs include Heartland Dental, Aspen Dental, and Pacific Dental Services.

 Federally Qualified Health Centers (FQHCs)

-Community health clinics serving underserved populations often qualify for student loan repayment programs.
+Community health clinics serving underserved populations.
+Many positions qualify for student loan repayment programs.

 Specialty Practices

-Orthodontics, oral surgery, endodontics, periodontics, and pediatric dentistry offices are hiring specialized clinical teams.
+Orthodontics, oral surgery, endodontics, periodontics, and pediatric dentistry practices hiring specialized teams.

 Academic & Hospital Settings

-University of Michigan School of Dentistry and hospital dental departments in Detroit, Grand Rapids, and other cities offer unique career paths.
+University of Michigan School of Dentistry and hospital dental departments in Detroit, Grand Rapids, and other Michigan cities offer unique clinical and academic careers.

 Common Dental Positions Hiring Statewide